p10tyr/onvif-server/README.md

 # Virtual Onvif Proxy
-This is a simple virtual ONVIF proxy that was originally developed by Daniela Hase in NodeJS to work around limitations in the third party support of Unifi Protect.
+This is a continuation from the simple virtual ONVIF proxy that was originally developed by Daniela Hase.

-It takes an existing RTSP stream and builds a virtual ONVIF device for it so the stream can be consumed by ONVIF compatible clients.
+It takes an existing RTSP streams and builds a virtual ONVIF Proxy devices as a work around limitations for Unifi Protect

 This repository has added features and enchanched the original code by ...
 - making it a pure docker appliance (docker-compose)